Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 “‘processing’ means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction”.

-For example: if you save a survey respondent’s name, or the respondent can be identified otherwise afterwards, you are processing personal data.
+For example: if you save a survey respondent’s name or if the respondent can be identified later, you are processing personal data.

 Personal data in surveys and interviews

-A person may also be identifiable on the basis of collected background information (e.g. age, gender, education, place of residence, professional title, workplace).
+A person may also be identifiable based on the background information collected about them (e.g., age, gender, education, place of residence, professional title, or workplace).

 If you are conducting a survey or interviews and cannot determine in advance whether the answers will generate personal data, you should assume that you are processing personal data.

-The starting point of statistical research is that groups of less than five respondents are not processed, so if you get the only 68-year-old male midwife student to respond to your survey, you must eliminate the possibility of identification during analysis so that individuals can no longer be identified in the final thesis.
+The starting point of statistical research is that groups with fewer than five respondents should not be analysed separately.
+Therefore, even if your survey includes the only 68-year-old male midwifery student as a respondent, you must ensure that the analysis obscures any possibility of identifying that individual, so that no person can be distinguished in the final thesis.
 This should also be communicated to respondents in advance.

 Always specify the source of contact information